Tomev/qcflow/docs/source/llms/sentence-transformers/index.rst

                         Sentence Transformers Quickstart
                     </div>
                     <p>
-                        Learn the very basics of using the Sentence Transformers package with MLflow to generate sentence embeddings from a logged model in both native and generic Python function formats.
+                        Learn the very basics of using the Sentence Transformers package with QCFlow to generate sentence embeddings from a logged model in both native and generic Python function formats.
                     </p>
                 </a>